andersfischernielsen/RainCheck/README.md

 - `15m` = Rain starts/stops in 15 minutes
 - `1h30m` = Rain starts/stops in 1 hour and 30 minutes

+## Data Sources

+RainCheck uses a dual-source weather approach for enhanced accuracy:

-## Data Source
+### Primary Data Source

-RainCheck uses weather data from [Yr.no](https://yr.no), a free weather service provided by the Norwegian Meteorological Institute.
+- **[Yr.no](https://yr.no)**: Free weather service from the Norwegian Meteorological Institute
+- **Weight**: 70% in combined forecasts
+- **Coverage**: Global, high-quality European data

+### Secondary Data Source

+- **Apple WeatherKit**: Apple's weather service
+- **Weight**: 30% in combined forecasts
+- **Fallback**: Automatic fallback to Yr.no only if WeatherKit unavailable
+- **Note**: Requires proper app entitlements for full functionality

+The weighted combination of both sources provides more reliable precipitation forecasts than relying on a single source.

 ## Privacy